 VIPIT is very rare.
 At this time, we do not know if certain patients are more likely to get VIPIT.
 So far, most of the cases from Europe have occurred in women under age 55 - but many of these countries used more of their initial AstraZeneca vaccine supply in women under age 55.
-We do not believe that VIPIT is more common in people who have had blood clots before, people with a family history of blood clots, people with a low platelets, or pregnant women, because VIPIT does not develop through the same process as usual types of blecting or ch ng problems.
+We do not believe that VIPIT is more common in people who have had blood clots before, people with a family history of blood clots, people with a low platelets, or pregnant women, because VIPIT does not develop through the same process as usual types of bleeding or clotting problems.

-What should you look out for if you receive
+What should you look out for if you received the AstraZeneca COVID-19 vaccine?

-You should speak to a health care profession symptoms after any COVID-1 between 4 and 20 days after severe her ache than loes n y; new lurry visic that ch tions and hout cor al if you have unusual or se re cine.
-If you perience ne following mptoms hou have VIPIT: a t indicate acc. tion, it mi v; a seize; difficulty moving part of your go a not away; difficulty speaking; shortness of ath; cher pain; severe alterninal pain; new severe swelling, pain, or colour ge of arthrm or a eg. These symptoms can also be a sign of other serious Je assessed in an emergency department.
+You should speak to a health care professional if you have unusual or severe symptoms after any COVID-19 vaccine.
+If you experience the following symptoms between 4 and 20 days after vaccination, it might indicate that you have VIPIT: a severe headache that does not go away; a seizure; difficulty moving part of your body; new blurry vision that does not go away; difficulty speaking; shortness of breath; chest pain; severe abdominal pain; new severe swelling, pain, or colour change of an arm or a leg.
+These symptoms can also be a sign of other serious conditions and should be assessed in an emergency department.